2025 Conference Agenda

 This panel will be focused raising awarness about adult onset, genetic, neurodegenerative diseases.
 We will discuss roadblocks leading to delayed diagnosis and areas of opportunity to change this pattern with a focus on genetic testing and differential diagnosis.
 We will highlight and explore the critical importance of recognizing the unique challenges for those impacted by diseases that hit adults in the prime of their lives and specifically those with limited or no treatment options that may lead to cognitive decline and dementia.
 We hope this panel will encourage further discussion resulting in a tighter bond, strength in numbers, louder voice in the rare community and a strengthening coalition and call to action.

-Moderator: Cynthia Cassandro, Vice President, Patient Advoacy, Vigil neuroscience
+Moderator: Cynthia Cassandro, Vice President, Patient Advoacy, Vigil Neuroscience

 Lauren Holder, Producer/Host, Help 4 HD Live Podcast, Help 4 HD